Science Outreach: Public Understanding of Science

 Delivery of the presentation in three venues and submission of presentation reports

-* Final presentations, handouts and instructional material will be handed in on a CD, at the end of the course.
+* Final presentations, handouts and instructional material will be handed to all class members on a CD, at the end of the course.

-Persuasive Messages: The Process of Influence by William Benoit and Pamela Benoit (Select chapters will be posted on Moodle).
+Book: Persuasive Messages: The Process of Influence by William Benoit and Pamela Benoit (Select chapters will be posted on Moodle).

 Course plan and broad calendar

-The course will be divided into 3 parts:
+The course will be divided roughly into 3 parts:

-Part 1 (weeks 1-4) - Choosing topics; building the presentations and class discussions on related issues.
+Part 1 (weeks 1-5): Choosing topics; building the presentations and class discussions on science outreach related issues.

 In the first two parts of the course every session will start with each student reporting on their progress in the process and on issues that arose while trying to build the presentation, explaining how they solved them or asking for class input.